School Complaints Procedure

 • Letter of Complaint Appeal

-• chronology and key dates relating to the complaint and the school’s response, and;
+• Chronology and key dates relating to the complaint and the college’s response, and;

 • details of the decision made at Stage 2.

 Documents will be collated and circulated to all parties, including the Panel members, along with an order of proceedings.
-Wherever possible, all written evidence must be received by the Headteacher no later than 10 school working days in advance of the appeal meeting.
-Written evidence will be distributed to relevant parties no later than 5 school working days in advance of the appeal meeting.
+Wherever possible, all written evidence must be received by the Headteacher no later than 10 college working days in advance of the appeal meeting.
+Written evidence will be distributed to relevant parties no later than 5 college working days in advance of the appeal meeting.

 The appeal will be conducted in accordance with the agreed format for Complaint Appeals and with a view to ensuring that the nature of the complaint and the steps taken so far are understood and to enable a clear and final decision to be made.

 In most cases it is anticipated that it will be possible for the panel to respond to the complaint immediately without the need for further investigation.
 Where further investigation is required, the Panel will decide how it will be carried out and agree next steps with the complainant.
 In such cases, it may be necessary for the Complaints Appeals Committee to meet again to determine final outcomes.